Nlege001/Nlege001/README.md

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m currently learning Machine Learning, Data Science and Android Development
 - 👯 I’m looking to collaborate on Projects involving machine learning and AI
 - 📫 How to reach me: nlege001@plattsburgh.edu ,https://www.linkedin.com/in/naol-legesse-b3007317b/
 - ⚡ Fun fact: I play soccer and also the piano